Developer-lfierro743/EaglecraftY/README.md

 Website: www.xojangstudios.com

 ## Disclaimer
-## EaglecraftY is a non-commercial, independent project created by Xojang Studios ZB.
+> EaglecraftY is a non-commercial,independent project created by Xojang Studios ZB.
 It is not affiliated with Mojang, Microsoft, or any of their subsidiaries.

 > [!NOTE]
 > This is a Very early stage of the game of EaglecraftY it may have bugs,crashes, glitches,etc just report that to us we can take the rest